Glauber dynamics and coupling-from-the-past for Gaussian fields: Coding without the high noise assumption

 \end{lemme} In this statement, a wet path should be understood as an active path that only crosses wet marks.
 Equivalently, a wet path of length $n$ starting from $(0,0)$ is made of $n$ consecutive update marks that are all wet, the first being $\rho_0$.

 This result is a direct consequence of Theorem 2.4 in \cite{Faipeur}, that we reproduce here. \begin{thm}[Theorem 2.4 in \cite{Faipeur}] Let $G$ be an infinite directed graph of bounded degree.
 Let $\Delta_+$ (resp. $\Delta_-$) be the maximal out-degree (resp. in-degree) of a vertex, that is the number of edges emanating from (resp. pointing at) this vertex, and assume that they both are at least 2.
-We consider the Boolean percolation on $G$ having radius distribution given by $(q_n)_{n \geq0}$, that is we consider the wet set
+We consider the Boolean percolation on $G$ with radii distributed according to $(q_n)_{n \geq0}$, that is, we consider the wet set